johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     This “dark alternative pop song” is certainly dark, certainly alternative and definitely has pop!

-    It has a slow wind up, but once it hits its stride there's a fighting vocal and pulsating soundtrack to accompany it.
+    It has a slow wind up, but once it hits its stride there’s a fighting vocal and pulsating soundtrack to accompany it.

 - country: "Spain"
   shortcode: "ESP"